marcosxaxa/challenge-2/README.md

 ## Credential profile configuration

-:exclamation: Disclaimer
-This Terraform code uses a profile called **challenge** which, was configured using the following procedure:
+:exclamation: This Terraform code uses a profile called **challenge** which, was configured using the following procedure:

 [To install the AWS CLI version 2, see Installing, updating, and uninstalling the AWS CLI version 2](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)